sleede/fab-manager/doc/environment.md

 Identifier of the Twitter account for Twitter share project, event or training It will also be used for [Twitter Card analytics](https://dev.twitter.com/cards/analytics).
-<a name="FACEBOOK_APP_ID"></a>

-    FACEBOOK_APP_ID

-This is optional.
-You can follow [this guide to get your personal App ID](https://developers.facebook.com/docs/apps/register).
-If you do so, you'll be able to customize and get statistics about project shares on Facebook.
 <a name="LOG_LEVEL"></a>

     LOG_LEVEL